 • legumes

-Foods containing the following ingredients are also thought to be beneficial for the skin:
+Foods and supplements containing the following ingredients may also improve the overall health of your skin:

 • spinach and other dark green and leafy vegetables